howardisaacson/Intro-to-Astro-2021/Week6_tess_photometry/README.md

 # Agenda:

 ### Howard: Intro
-- Check-in, and a few words about NASA's Kepler Spacecraft.
+- Check-in, and a few words about TESS Spacecraft.

 ### Review of Websites created last week.
 (Alma)